 Simple English definitions for legal terms

-Read a random definition: Return of service
+Read a random definition: fixed-income investment

 Advowson is a legal term in the church that refers to the right of a person, called the patron, to nominate someone to fill a vacant position in the church.
 The patron presents the nominee to the bishop, who then appoints the nominee if they are qualified.
 If the patron does not exercise their right within six months, the bishop can appoint someone else.
 Advowson can be sold or transferred like real property.
 There are different types of advowson, including advowson appendant, which is attached to a manor, and advowson presentative, which is the most common type.
 Advowson donative is a type where the patron can gift the position without presenting to the bishop.